 In this course, students learn identification, classification, care, and handling of surgical instrumentation.
-Topics include types of instrument sets, specialty equipment, accessory equipment, and supplies, as well as catheters, tubes, and drains.
-Concepts of biomedical science and minimally invasive surgery are shared, including an in-depth study of laparoscopic and robotic surgery.
-Incorporated in this course is a review of microbiology and the concepts needed to prevent perioperative disease transmission.
+Topics include types of instrument sets; specialty equipment; accessory equipment and supplies; catheters, tubes and drains; instrument decontamination and preparation for sterilization; preventing environmental cross contamination; and methods of sterilization.
+There is information discussed concerning emergency situations and all-hazards preparation.
+Incorporated in this course is a review of microbiology along with the concepts needed to prevent perioperative disease transmission.
 The AST-recommended standards of practice related to sterile techniques are emphasized.
 Outside preparation includes reviewing class notes, presentation, reading/writing assignments, and studying for exams.